dkornai/TE_datasim/README.md

 The data can also be concatenated with a further `n_redundant_dim` of i.i.d. noise, which, should leave the true TE unchanged.

-to use, import via `from te_datasim.lineargaussian import MVLinearGaussianSimulator`.
+to use, import via `from te_datasim.jointprocess import MVJointProcessSimulator`.

 -----